 Two other important concepts that relate to scientific inference are worth noting.
+Thomas

-Thomas Bayes, a Presbyterian minister and mathematician, stated in 1764 that "all forms of inference are based on the validity of their premises" and that "no inference can be known with certainty".
+Bayes, a Presbyterian minister and mathematician, stated that "all forms of inference are based on the validity of their premises" and that "no inference can be known with certainty" (1764).
 He noted that scientific observations do not exist in a vacuum, and that the information we have prior to making a series of observations will influence our interpretation of those observations.
-His work has given rise to a branch of statistics known as Bayesian analysis, some of which appear in Chapter 24.
+For example, numerous studies have shown that routine teat-end disinfection (after milking) can reduce the incidence of new intra-mammary infections in dairy cows.
+However, if a new study was conducted in which a higher rate of infections was found in cows that received teat-end disinfection, we would not automatically abandon our previous ideas about teat-end disinfection.
+His work has given rise to a branch of statistics known as Bayesian analysis, some of which will appear later in this book (Chapter 24).

-More recently, Thomas Kuhn reminds us that, although one observation can disprove a hypothesis, the particular observation might have been anomalous and that the hypothesis could remain true in many situations.
+More recently, Thomas Kuhn (cited in Rothman et al (2008)) reminds us that, although one observation can disprove a hypothesis, the particular observation might have been anomalous and that the hypothesis could remain true in many situations.
 Thus, often the scientific community will come to a decision about the usefulness, if not the truth, of a particular theory.
 This is the role of consensus in scientific thinking.
-Schwabe (1993) refers to this as a paradigm shift.
 While hard to justify on a philosophical basis, it plays a large role in shaping our current thinking about causes of disease.

-Philosophical debates on causal inference will undoubtedly continue (Robins, 2001; White, 2001).
-As a summary of this section, we note that "... all of the fruits of scientific work, in epidemiology or other disciplines, are at best only tentative formulations of a description of nature ... the tentativeness of our knowledge does not prevent practical applications, but it should keep us sceptical and critical" (Rothman and Greenland, 2005).
+Although philosophical debates on causal inference will undoubtedly continue (Robins, 2001; White, 2001), as a summary of this section we note that "... all of the fruits of scientific work, in epidemiology or other disciplines, are at best only tentative formulations of a description of nature ... the tentativeness of our knowledge does not prevent practical applications, but it should keep us sceptical and critical" (Rothman & Greenland, 2005).
 While keeping these historical and philosophical bases in mind, we will now proceed to an outline of the key components of epidemiologic research.